rellermeyer/TUD-DistributedSystems/docs/report.md

 ### Byzantine Agreement Algorithm

 Wenbing Zhao's algorithm is based on the BFT algorithm by Castro and Liskov.
-Byzantine Agreement Algorithm differs from BFT because BFT aims to agree on the ordering of the requests received while the Byzantine Agreement algorithm's objective is to agree on the outcome of a transaction.
+While the aim of the BFT algorithm is designed to make an agreement on the ordering of the requests received, the Byzantine Agreement Algorithm's objective is to agree on the outcome of a transaction.
-Byzantine Agreement Algorithm has three main phases:
+Byzantine Agreement Algorithm has three phases:

-- **Ba-pre-prepare phase**: in this phase the primary sends a *"ba-pre-prepare"* message to all other replicas.
+- **Ba-pre-prepare phase**: In this phase the primary sends a *"ba-pre-prepare"* message to all other replicas.
   The *"ba-pre-prepare"* message contains the following information: view id, transaction id,  transaction outcome and decision certificate.
-  The decision certificate is a collection of records of each participant's vote for every transaction.
+  The decision certificate is a collection of records of each participant's registration and vote for every transaction.
   A new view is created if the *"ba-pre-prepare"* message fails any verification (signed by the primary, coherent transaction and view and has not accepted a *"ba-pre-prepare"* in this view-transaction).
   Once a replica is ba-pre-prepared it multicasts a *"pre-prepared"* message to all other replicas.

-- **Ba-prepare phase**: a *"ba-prepare"* message contains the view id, transaction id, digested decision certificate, transaction outcome and replica id (*"i"*).
+- **Ba-prepare phase**: A *"ba-prepare"* message contains the view id, transaction id, digested decision certificate, transaction outcome and replica id (*"i"*).
   The message is accepted if it is correctly signed by replica *"i"*, the receiving replica's view and transaction id match message view and transaction's id, message's transaction outcome matches receiving replica transaction outcome and decision certificate's digest matches the local decision certificate.
   When a replica collects 2f matching *"ba-prepare"* messages from different replicas it can make a decision for the current transaction and sends a *"ba-commit"* message to all other replicas.

-- **Ba-commit phase**: a *"ba-commit"* message contains the view and transaction id, decision certificate's digest, transaction outcome and sender replica id.
+- **Ba-commit phase**: A *"ba-commit"* message contains the view and transaction id, decision certificate's digest, transaction outcome and sender replica id.
   A replica is said to have ba-committed if it receives 2f+1 matching *"ba-commit"* messages from different replicas and the agreed outcome is sent to every participant in the current transaction.
   *"Ba-commit"* messages are verified alike *"ba-prepare"* messages.